-He is tired of kids at school calling him a loser.

-He hears them making fun of him and laughing at online posts about him.
+Kids at school call him a loser.
+He hears them laughing at online posts about him.
 Last week, a kid at school threatened to hurt him.

-Michael doesn't want to snitch, but he hates going to school.
+Michael does not want to snitch, but he hates going to school and he is afraid.